petegaggs/MIDI-controlled-oscillator/README.md

 MIDI control
 supports MIDI pitchbend
 Optional analogue control voltage on pin A0, to modulate pitch.
+Can be disabled if not required.
+2 versions of hardware design supported:
+MK1, as described above, SPI DAC for integrator drive MK2; uses 8 bit PWM instead of SPI dac, at the cost of reduced note range (midi note 21-84, notes above this will play but signal amplitude will fall off).
+Also uses a different design of integrator that does not need a negative supply rail.

-Can be disabled if not required. powered from +9V supply (I have a local inverter to generate -9V for the op-amp).
+powered from +9V supply (I have a local inverter to generate -9V for the op-amp).
 Nice and simple, not too many parts.
 I used an Arduino nano in my prototype, since that was what I had to hand, but it was originally going to be a pro mini 5V 16MHz.